 In addition to traditional exercise therapy, drug treatment and acupressure, we would like to introduce you to another, less well-known method as a supplement so that you can expand your own research in this direction if necessary:

-The Wim Hof method.
+The Wim Hof Method.
 This method combines breathing techniques and cold applications such as the ice bath.
-A 2019 study confirmed that inflammation levels in the body of people with axial spondyloarthritis - an inflammatory disease of the spine - could be significantly reduced through the consistent use of these techniques.
+A 2019 study confirmed that inflammation levels in people with axial spondyloarthritis - an inflammatory disease of the spine - in the body could be significantly reduced through the consistent application of the techniques.

 Then it's off to the shower, which you start as normal and then boldly turn to cold.
 Start with small steps - it doesn't have to be icy straight away!
 Important: keep breathing calmly and focused, don't hold your breath.
-Hold on for as long as you can - if it's only 10-20 seconds at the beginning, that's perfectly fine.
+Hang in there for as long as you can - if it's only 10-20 seconds at the beginning, that's perfectly fine.
 Then dry off as normal and start the day.

 A conclusion for those affected

-Those who suffer from rheumatism often have a significantly increased risk of concomitant illnesses such as severe tension, fibromyalgia, which we have already reported on here, depression or cardiovascular problems.
-As rheumatism, with its various individual manifestations, is a disease that affects a great many people, it is worthwhile not remaining alone.
+Those who suffer from rheumatism often have a significantly increased risk of concomitant illnesses such as severe tension, the fibromyalgiawhich we have already reported on for you here, depression or cardiovascular complaints.
+As rheumatism, with its various individual manifestations, is a disease that affects many people, it is worthwhile not remaining alone.
 Sharing experiences, joint exercise therapy groups and regular meetings with other sufferers are encouraging and beneficial.
-We wish all sufferers a successful life full of courage to stay on the ball and hope that we have been able to give you some ideas to try out.